-Capital spending for the year totalled £10.710M, as summarised in the following chart:
+Direct capital spending for the year totalled £3.987M, as summarised in the following chart:

 The Council finances its capital expenditure from a mixture of usable capital receipts, capital grants and contributions.
-In 2013/14, the majority of funding (68.0%) came from usable capital receipts (£7.281M) with the remainder (£3.429M) coming from capital grants and contributions from revenue.
-The Council has set aside reserves for the future maintenance of its assets; budgeted asset management costs in 2014/15 and beyond will be funded from these reserves.
+In 2014/15, the majority of funding (69%) came from contributions from revenue (£2.758M) with the remainder coming from capital grants (£946,000) and usable capital receipts (£283,000).
+The Council has set aside reserves for the future maintenance of its assets; budgeted asset management costs in 2015/16 and beyond will be funded from these reserves.
 The Council is debt free and has no long term borrowing.

-Major capital investment is planned over the next two financial years as shown below:
+Major capital investment is planned over the next financial year as follows: